 - Using An Employee Monitoring tool

-Each system has different combinations, such as paper time cards for employees and a mechanical time clock.
+Each work time calculator has different combinations, such as paper time cards for employees and a mechanical time clock.
 You can also use Employee monitoring tools like EmpMonitor.

 But in our example circumstance, let’s pretend you’re utilizing a traditional time clock and paper time cards.
 Misty Would enter the break room, take her card from the holder, and punch the time clock.
 The time on the card would then be recorded by the time clock: 8:58 a.m.